 Magical, Mystical Bernal de la Pena, Mexico

-As I sat at the foot of La Pena, waiting for the light and sound show to begin, I concentrated on what I felt.
-Exceeded in height only by Gibraltar and Sugarloaf Mountain in Brazil, this third tallest monolithic rock in the world is believed to have mystical powers.
+I sat at the foot of La Pena, the world’s third tallest monolithic rock, and concentrated on what I felt.
+Residents in the tiny town of Bernal de la Pena insist that the formation, which is exceeded in height only by Gibraltar and Sugarloaf Mountain in Brazil, has mystical powers.
 Some say it exudes a magnetic force, others say its energy comes from giant Amethyst crystals buried deep within its core.
-Legend insists there is a hidden cave within la Pena where a giant snake sleeps; anyone who can get past the snake and into its secret lair will discover riches and learn the origin and destiny of the human race.
-What we do know for sure that this eroded volcanic plug was formed in the Jurassic period 180 million years ago, but a giant thumb of cooled magma does not explain the strange and mysterious things that regularly occur in the tiny town of Bernal.
+One legend insists there is a hidden cave within la Pena where a giant snake sleeps; anyone who can get past the snake and into its secret lair will discover riches and learn the origin and destiny of the human race.
+What we do know for sure is that this eroded volcanic plug was formed in the Jurassic period 180 million years ago, but a giant thumb of cooled magma does not explain the strange and mysterious things that regularly occur in Bernal de la Pena.

 I’d had my own mystical experience in Bernal.
 Earlier in the week, upon arriving in Queretaro, I was sitting up in bed writing, when I was struck with a heavy chest pain in the center of my breast bone.
 When it didn’t go away, I closed my laptop and laid down to rest, which seemed to help.
 Because I’d been carrying a heavy pack I assumed it was muscular, but the idea of a heart attack did cross my mind.
 And I was exhausted.
-I’d been traveling for about two months, flitting from place to place, moving every few days.
-It’s not an easy way to travel, especially when trying to manage a writing career simultaneously.
+I’d been traveling for about two months, moving every few days.
+It’s not an easy way to travel, especially when simultaneously trying to manage a writing career.
 By the next morning the pain was gone so I never gave it a second thought, but upon arriving in Bernal a dull throbbing ache had resumed and I felt completely drained of energy.

-As the evening light dwindled I looked up at the massive rock and gave a start; a glow seemed to emanate from within, outlining the jagged edges in gold.
-Splotches of pink and light blue danced beyond the yellow aura and hundreds of hawks circled the massif, crossing in and out of the bands of color.
-Suddenly the fountain in the courtyard began to spout and dance to music, reflecting rainbow colors from spotlights.
-When the last rays of daylight had faded, powerful lights illuminated la Pena in shades of green, purple, blue, and red on the sky’s black palette.
+I looked up at the massive rock as daylight waned and gave a start; a glow seemed to emanate from within it.
+Hundreds of hawks swirled around the massif, crossing in and out of the golden band that outlined its jagged edges.
+Suddenly, the fountain in the courtyard began to spout and dance to music, reflecting rainbow colors from colored lights.
+When the last rays of daylight had faded, powerful spotlights were fired up, alternately illuminating la Pena in shades of green, purple, blue, and red.
 My hands, held palms up in my lap with thumb to forefinger, grew hot.
 Energy swirled and throbbed like two miniature suns, radiating from my palms outward until my entire body was completely enveloped in a calming warmth.
 An hour later I departed, filled with the most incredible sense of well-being.
 I don’t know about extraterrestrials or giant Amethyst crystals, but I can say with certainty that something special is going on in Bernal.